-Shorts should be tailored.
+Shorts should be tailored and sit no more than 3inches above the knee.
 Skirts should sit no more than 3inches above the knee Trousers/jeans free from rips

 3) Footwear

 Footwear should fit around the heel of the foot.
 Safety shoes with protected toe-caps are recommended.
 Footwear with pronounced heels is not recommended.